 - Budget – Ramada Hotel & Suites by Wyndham

 - Family / Hotel Apartment – Hilton Dubai The Walk

 We also recommend you check out our guide to the Best Dubai Beach Resorts With Private Beach which captures many of the Jumeirah Beach properties.

 Places to Stay in Dubai – The Palm Jumeirah

-Now let’s clarify any name confusion again; the Palm Jumeirah very specifically refers to the manmade peninsular that juts into the Arabian Gulf from Jumeirah.
+Now let’s clarify any name confusion again; the Palm Jumeirah very specifically refers to the manmade peninsular that juts into the Persian Gulf from Jumeirah.
 It is bathed in luxury housing and apartments and a plethora of luxury resorts.
 You really need to take a helicopter ride or skydive to take in just how vast this offshore development is!

 As per Jumeirah Beach, you won’t really get “budget” but we’ve picked out the best value luxury choices.

 Pros of staying on Palm Jumeirah – A stunning taste of Dubai luxury, ample outdoor activities and amazing sunsets over the Arabian Gulf to be enjoyed.